3. Gardelegen Town Wall

 This new promenade provided inspiring views of the city's historic buildings and what was left of the moat that once surrounded the town.
 Also worth seeing are what remains of the old walls and Salzwedel Gate, the only one of the three gates to survive.

 Interesting attractions in the region include the Zichtau Estate.
-Its gardens first laid out in 1820 and now partially restored.
 Furthermore the Letzlingen Hunting Lodge, the monastery in Neuendorf and the water mill and village church in Wiepke.